Biography of William Harvey

 1632: He returns to England and accompanies King Charles the First wherever he goes.
 On hunting trips he would collect dead deer for anatomical experiments.

 1642: Harvey witnesses the Battle of Edgehill in Warwickshire, the first major battle of the English Civil War, where he tended the wounded.
-He is ppointed Doctore of Physick to King Charles the First at Oxford.
+He is appointd Doctore of Physick to King Charles the First at Oxford.

 1645: He is made Warden of Merton College, Oxford for a short time.
 At the surrender of Oxford to the Parliamentarians he returns to London and lives in the houses of his brothers Eliab and Daniel.

-1651: “On the Generation of Animals” showed that mammals reproduce from a sperm and an egg.
+1651: His book “On the Generation of Animals” showed that mammals reproduce from a sperm and an egg.

 1628: “Anatomical Treatise on the Movement of the Heart and Blood in Animals”.